 Office Manager for Fauna & Flora International for seven years.
 Worked as Conservation Assistant for Sir Peter Scott in his capacity as Chairman of IUCN’s Species Survival Commission.
 Has acted as Rapporteur for SSC Meetings and several CITES Conference of the Parties Meetings including New Delhi, Gaborone and Buenos Aires.
 Has worked with WLT since its inception and helped its development from the early days of Programme for Belize.

 Christina Ballinger relocated to Suffolk from Somerset in 2012, after 15 years in organic farming and the local food sector.
-Prior to that she was a magazine journalist, and she is now delighted to be writing and editing for the Trust.
+Prior to that she was a magazine journalist, and she is now enjoying writing and editing for the Trust.

 Claire started work for WLT in 1996 and held various administrative roles until the birth of her first child in 2004.
 After a five year break she has recently returned to WLT on a part-time basis as Administrative Assistant to the CEO and Head of Communications.
 When not at work her time is spent bringing up her two young children, Ben and Olivia.

 Anne is currently on maternity leave.
 She first joined the Trust in September 2003, and became WLT's Donations Manager.
 After taking maternity leave for a first time, she returned to the Trust as Fundraising and Analysis officer on a part-time basis in 2011.
 When not in the WLT office, she can generally be found running after a small toddler on the family farm, and also still tries to find time for her other interests of acting and singing.

 Programmes: Land Purchase Projects & Ecosystem Services